Home » PowerShell Tips » Useful PowerShell Scripts for Help Desk

 Get all computers in Active Directory

-PowerShell Get-AdComputer cmdlet get list of active directory computers.
+PowerShell Get-AdComputer cmdlet gets a list of active directory computers.

 Get-ADComputer -Filter *